-Concepcion, Paraguay: Taking Laid Back to a Whole New Level
+Concepcion, Paraguay – Taking Laid Back to a Whole New Level

-Paraguay is like no other country in South America, however, it is almost like a wonderful blend of the entire continent.
-Culturally it is very similar to Bolivia, due to the presence of a large number of Guarani indigenous people, linguistically the Spanish spoken reflects the sounds of Argentinean Spanish, while geographically it resembles more of a mix of Brazil and Ecuador.
+Paraguay is like no other country in South America.
+However, it is almost like a wonderful blend of the entire continent.
+Culturally it is very similar to Bolivia, due to the presence of a large number of Guarani indigenous people.
+Linguistically the Spanish spoken reflects the sounds of Argentinian Spanish.
+While geographically it resembles more of a mix of Brazil and Ecuador.

 However similar, though, this tired town is as distinctive as any in South America, and many may begin to wonder if they’ve actually stumbled into Southeast Asia when they see the hundreds of motos ripping around the streets packed with 2, 3, or 4 passengers.
 The casualty of cruising and the social nature of the people in Concepcion can be sensed by spotting two motos riding side by side while the passengers of the two vehicles all engage in casual conversation while speeding through the streets.

 They sit, relaxed, and share a few beers which they tube in a plastic container to keep the temperature as cool as possible.
 Smiles stretch from their faces as they tell stories of their days.
 At the tiny local soccer stadium men pack the stands for even the most meaningless matches and shout instructions, criticisms and cheers at whoever may be playing the sport that consumes their every thought.

 What made Concepcion so special to me wasn’t the fancy architecture, the beautiful scenery or the wildlife that draws people to the rest of the continent.
 It was something completely different.
 It was a sense that the people truly cared for one and other.
 I’m from a small town where everyone knows each other.
 When driving your car or walking down the street it is almost impossible not to see someone you know and fall into conversation.
 And even though Concepcion is thousands of miles away, in the middle of Paraguay, it had a way of reminding me of home.